UniMath/agda-unimath/src/ring-theory/kronecker-delta-semirings.lagda.md

 ## Properties

-### Kronecker delta sequences mutually centralize all other sequences
+### Kronecker delta sequences are mutually centralizing with all sequences

 ```agda
 module _